Learn How To Forgive To Free Your Heart And Expand Your Soul.

 We make forgiveness about our own peace of mind and not the other person.

-The first and probably the most crucial step in learning how to forgive others and ourselves is to make a choice—to decide whether we are ready to let go of holding onto the toxic feelings.
+The first and probably the most crucial step in harnessing the power of forgiveness is deciding whether we are ready to let go of holding onto the toxic feelings.

-When we choose to forgive, we take a giant step in reclaiming our lives and releasing the energy around anger, resentment, and bitterness.
+When we learn how to forgive, we take a giant step in reclaiming our lives and releasing the energy around anger, resentment, and bitterness.
 I say choose because that’s what forgiveness is—a choice.
 People who remain in a state of anger and resentment are either not ready to make a choice or aren’t aware they have one to make.

-It’s important to understand that forgiveness is a process that takes time.
-It often requires that we reaffirm our intention continually and regularly.
+The power of forgivness to free your heart and soul.It’s important to understand that forgiveness is a process that takes time.
+The power of forgiveness requires that we reaffirm our intention continually and regularly.
 We are also not saying what happened or how we were treated was acceptable.
 Instead, we are saying that we are ready to release the toxic hold that the anger and resentment have on us.

-While the process of forgiveness often involves several steps that are by no means linear, it always begins with the intention or desire to forgive.
+While the process of learning how to forgive often involves several nonlinear steps, it always begins with the intention or desire to forgive.

 I have read several books about forgiveness and have engaged in many practices.
 Some processes include any number of steps, ranging from just a few up to twenty.
 Twenty steps seemed overwhelming, so I condensed everything I’d read and practiced into six steps.